roverwing/RoverWingLibrary/docs/imu.rst

        persistent storage, so there is no way to save these values to the board memory between resets.

-       This function will take about a second to execute; during this time, the robot must be completely stationary on flat horizontal surface.
+       This function will take about 10  seconds to execute; during this time, the robot must be completely stationary on flat horizontal surface.

 2. If you had previously calibrated the sensor and have recorded the